 - SXSW Music Hackathon Championship

-If you’re in the Austin area during spring break, be sure to check out the festival.
-Honestly, the whole city shuts down for it, so you won’t miss it.
-I hope these tips and tricks help you navigate around and make the most out of your experience.
+If you’re in the Austin area during spring break, be sure to check out SXSW.
+It’s unlike any festival because the whole city basically shuts down for it, so you really can’t miss it.